Shrewsbury in Monmouth County, New Jersey — The American Northeast (Mid-Atlantic)

 Placed May 1970

 22nd Regt.
 Infantry New York National Guard in U.S. Service

 This tablet placed by

 Shrewsbury Towne Chapter D.A.R.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-This Sycamore (a few steps from Christ Church (within shouting distance of this marker); Quaker Meeting House (within shouting distance of this marker); Harriet LaFetra (1823-1906) (about 300 feet away, measured in a direct line); Myer Park (was approx. one mile away but has been reported missing. ); Battle of the Bulge Monument (approx. 1.1 miles away); Soldiers Park (approx. 1.1 miles away); Dunwoody Park (approx. 1.1 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+This Sycamore (a few steps from this marker); Christ Church (within shouting distance of this marker); Quaker Meeting House (within shouting distance of this marker); Harriet LaFetra (1823-1906) (about 300 feet away, measured in a direct line); Battle of the Bulge Monument (approx. 1.1 miles away); Soldiers Park (approx. 1.1 miles away); Dunwoody Park (approx. 1.1 miles away); Van Kirk Park (approx. 1.2 miles away).
 Touch for a list and map of all markers in Shrewsbury.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 208 times since then and 24 times this year.
+It was originally submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 250 times since then and 11 times this year.
 Photos: 1, 2, 3. submitted on April 9, 2016, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.